duynhat369/duynhat369/README.md

 ## I'm John Nguyen - Code lover 🇻🇳

 >> #### "Learn a little every day - change a journey"
-> I'm John Nguyen is a  web developer from Vietnam.
+> I'm John Nguyen is a  web developer from Ho Chi Minh, Vietnam.
 Perspective in my work "programming is not only a job, it is my passion.
 I always wanted to learn about new technology because that kept me motivated to pursue this job."

 ----
 #### Skills and tools for develop: